y-arjun-y/arjunyadav/pages-md/notebook.md

 ##### AI Safety Fundamentals - Governance

+- Session 3: The Perils of AI: Didn't enjoy this session as much, but again - still valuable.

 - Session 2: The Promise of AI: A bit more slow, but still really valuable.

 - Session 1: Introduction to Artificial Intelligence: Figure 01 and Palantir were wild, also, [we made a song](https://suno.com/song/febf3882-5b82-4015-8f65-ee8bdf0bf463)!